Investigators looking at whether Kushner business talks affected U.S. policy: NBC News

 "Mr. Kushner's role in the campaign and transition was to be a point person for completely appropriate contacts from foreign officials and he did not mix his or his former company's business in those contacts," the spokesman, Peter Mirijanian, said in a statement.
 "Any claim otherwise is false."

-Russia has denied interfering in the election, and President Donald Trump, Kushner's father-in-law, has repeatedly said there was no collusion.
+Russia has denied interfering in the election, and Trump has said there was no collusion.

 Federal investigators have reached out to Turkish nationals for information on Kushner through the Federal Bureau of Investigation's legal attache office in Ankara, NBC News said.